 (a) If a message requires no action on your behalf, archive it immediately.

 (b) If a message requires a simple reply that you do in a minute or less, do it right away—and then archive it immediately.

 (c) If a message requires some level of thought or response that you can’t get to right away, snooze it to a time and date when you will be able to handle it.
 Thus the email could reappear exactly when you know you will have the time and energy to respond appropriately.

-- Don’t think twice: A pile of emails can take the form of impending doom if not taken care of well in time.
+A pile of emails can take the form of impending doom if not taken care of well in time.
 And it can get very obvious as even the visual of emails and tasks that you have to get done after having dealt with your more immediate tasks, can be very daunting.
-This is where good email management software comes into the picture.
+This is where good email management softwares come into the picture.

 Most emails that end up in your mail might be the ones that you cannot respond to right away.
 But one good rule of thumb is to set a day’s time to respond to any email to make sure you don’t carry over more than is necessary.
 This ensures that no email sits in your inbox for longer than a day, leaving behind your inbox to zero.

-- Change your point of view: Emails do have to be concise- no time to waste writing, no time to waste reading.
-There is fully-fledged email management software to help you type out short, to-the-point emails too.
+Emails do have to be concise- no time to waste writing, no time to waste reading.
+There are fully-fledged email management softwares to help you type out short, to-the-point emails too.
 Perhaps what we need to change is the way we perceive emails.
 For better email management, treat your emails like any other messaging service, a tad more professional.

 Ask yourself how you would compose any given email if it were a text.
 Make it a touch more formal, perhaps, and add in pleasantries as appropriate, as there’s your message.